AlexisBallo2/middDevNotes/MiddDev/Lesson Plans/L3 - React.md

 In `app/reactIntro/page.js` you will find a `reactIntro` function which returns a div with "hello", and another component `C1`.
 As declared above, `C1` returns a similar div, but returns "testing".
 When we navigate to https://localhost:3000/reactIntro we see them composed and acting as 1 component.

 > Challenge:
-> Make a new component titled `C2` (note that the component name MUST BEGIN WITH AN UPPERCASE LETTE)
+> Make a new component titled `C2` (note that the component name MUST BEGIN WITH AN UPPERCASE LETTER) and render it inside of `C1`

 ### Props vs State